poemei/devbot/README.md

   - devbot_config.php
   - plugins
-  - -filewatch.php (the plugin that watches your directories and files)
-  - devclock.php (plugin that tracks development time)
-  - devthink.php (plugin that allows you to track tasks and ideas)
-  - YOUR plugin, should yu wish to expand the devbot.
+  - -filewatch.php (the plugin that watches your directories and files) -- devclock.php (plugin that tracks development time) -- devthink.php (plugin that allows you to track tasks and ideas) -- YOUR plugin.php, should yu wish to expand the devbot.

   ## Plugin Design
   Each plugin
   - lives in 'devbot/plugins'
-  - Get autoloaded by devbot
+  - Gets autoloaded by devbot
-  - Push strings into '$todays_logs[]
+  - Pushes strings into '$todays_logs[]
   - Uses standard log or JSON I/O

   ## Example output